jdersch/PERQemu/PERQemu/Readme.txt

   RS-232:
     - The Z80 SIO chip is implemented to work with the new Z80 emulator;
-    - Software running under emulation should/will be able to control a real physical serial port on the host, but this has not yet been rewritten to work with the new Z80 code.
-Settings and Configurator support to assign the host device path and enable the port is in place, however;
+    - Software running under emulation can control a real physical serial port on the host; [testing underway]
-    - The nifty RSX: pseudo-device for transferring text files from the host to POS will be reinstated too.
+    - The RSX: pseudo-device for transferring text files from the host to POS has been reinstated.

   GPIB:
     - The TMS9914 controller chip is implemented to work with the new Z80, but